Love! Valour! Compassion!: Analysis of characters

-Gregory Mitchel
+Gregory Mitchell

 Gregory Mitchell is a middle-aged man celebrated Broadway dancer and choreographer.
 Now, with most of his career behind him Gregory is struggling with creativity and himself to find the energy for his last work.
 Gregory hosts Memorial Day, Fourth of July, and Labor Day at his century-old country home called "Manderlay" for relaxation and some time away from the city.
 Gregory's main struggles in the play are his love for Bobby, Bobby's betrayal, and his attempt to complete a major piece of choreography for a world premiere in New York.
-When Christopher Wilson played the role of Gregory Mitchell, it is said he portrayed the character shy and verbally inexpressive.

 Buzz Hauser

 Buzz, a musical comedy enthusiast, provides the play with some of its most humorous and touching moments.
 Buzz works making costumes for Gregory's companies and volunteers time at a local AIDS clinic, and he is a great lover of Broadway musicals.
 Buzz is the type of guy that is always constantly singing a broadway song on the way to work or trying to work in a quote into a conversation.
-Although he jokes about being bad with relationships and claims to be done with finding love, he eventually falls in love with John's brother, James, who also suffers from AIDS but tragically is in a more advanced stage of the disease.
+Although he jokes about being bad with relationships and claims to be done with finding love, he eventually falls in love with John's brother, James, who also suffers from AIDS but is in a more advanced stage of the disease.